 I also dislike the emotion of impatience which I experience often.

-Which living persons in my profession do I most admire?
+Which living person in my profession do I admire.

 What is my greatest extravagance?